 It’s a fair question.

 The Sermon on the Mount is found in Matthew Chapters 5-7.
 It shouldn’t be confused with the Sermon on the Plain, which can be found in Luke 6:17-49.
-If you read the two (and you should!), you will see similarities.
+If you read the two (and you should), you will see many similarities (and some differences).
 Matthew begins with “blessed are the poor in spirit”; while Luke begins with “blessed are you the poor”.
-(NIV) the “sermon” in Matthew is much longer, of course, and there are many differences between the two.
+(NIV)

 We tend to want to reduce spiritual things to “the letter of the law”, but Jesus wasn’t like that.
 He was always probing for the Spirit behind the law.
-His harshest criticisms were for the teachers of the law whose rigid interpretations sucked the life and meaning out, reducing the law to rules and regulations that the teachers didn’t (and couldn’t) even follow themselves.
+His harshest criticisms were for the teachers of the law whose rigid interpretations sucked out the life and meaning and reduced the Law to rules and regulations that the teachers didn’t (and couldn’t) even follow themselves.

 If we think we can measure up on our own, we are delusional.
-To the Pharisees, Jesus said:
+Thus, to the Pharisees, Jesus said:

 “You have heard that it was said to the people long ago, ‘You shall not murder, and anyone who murders will be subject to judgment.’
 But I tell you that anyone who is angry with a brother or sister will be subject to judgment….

 “You have heard that it was said, ‘You shall not commit adultery.’
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart….

 “Again, you have heard that it was said to the people long ago, ‘Do not break your oath, but fulfill to the Lord the vows you have made.’
 But I tell you, do not swear an oath at all…..

 “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also….